 Of course, you can always pick your obsession more wisely - find something very hard to attain.
 Pine with me, then, for that legendary original edit of Orson Welles' MAGNIFICENT AMBERSONS (1942), yet to be unearthed in some Brazilian vault, if it even exists.

-As you may know, Welles' finished an original three-hour cut of the film while in Rio for the war effort; his studio butchered it down to under two hours and dumped into theaters.
+As you may know, Welles' finished an original three-hour cut of the film while in Rio for the war effort.
+The new management at RKO who received it butchered it down to under two hours and dumped into theaters.
 Allegedly they used their own print and didn't touch his Rio copy, so maybe it's hidden somewhere in some Brazilian vault?
 While the version that sometimes shows up on TCM seems boring and indulgent, and leading star Tim Holt plays a drab and uninteresting fop.
 I pine and long for the day when the original cut is found... that is my film geek grail.

 And what is that crazy translation of the Baudelaire poetry Wagner's reading?
 We get a long look at the page in his book: